swifth/SwifthDB/README.md

     }
 }
 ```
-> Properties with datatypes that are not part of the `Value` protocol, will automatically be ignored by SwiftyDB
+> Properties with datatypes that are not part of the `Value` protocol, will automatically be ignored by SwifthDB

 ### <a name="howToRetrieveObjects">How to retrieve objects</a>

-SwiftyDB can also retrieve complete objects with all properties assigned with data from the database.
+SwifthDB can also retrieve complete objects with all properties assigned with data from the database.
 In order to achieve this, the type must be a subclass of `NSObject`, and all property types must be representable in in Objective-C. This is because pure Swift currently does not support dynamic assignment of properties.

 **Dynamic property types**
 - [x] `Int`